 Our first juvenile hall concert took place in 1986 at Los Padrinos in Downey, sponsored by the Los Angeles County Arts Commission.
 Since then, we have given over 580-interactive concerts at elementary, middle, continuation high schools, local juvenile halls, and probation camps throughout the state.
 In recent years, we have emphasized performing at sites for pregnant teens.
 We also offer an elementary-school music education program called, “A Quick 100 Years of Music,” which shows the progression from the blues, created in America during slavery times, to the music of today.

-Eight veteran concert and recording musicians form the core of Saturday Night Bath Band: Howard Rich (Bass Viol and electric Bass Guitar/Vocals), Markus Brox (Drums/Vocals), Dave V. Holland (Baritone and Tenor Sax/Flute/Vocals), Michael H. Rosen (Harmonica/Vocals), Chris Haller (7-string electric “tap” Bass Guitar), Harlan Spector (Keyboards), John Murphy (Guitars/Vocals), and Dean Roubicek (Tenor & Soprano Sax).
+The core members are: Howard Rich (Bass Viol and electric Bass Guitar/Vocals), Markus Brox (Drums/Vocals), Dave V. Holland (Baritone and Tenor Sax/Flute/Vocals), Michael H. Rosen (Harmonica/Vocals), Chris Haller (7-string electric “tap” Bass Guitar), Harlan Spector (Keyboards), John Murphy (Guitars/Vocals), and Dean Roubicek (Tenor & Soprano Sax).
 Chris Ross (percussion) is our sub.
-The high-energy, acoustic Dixieland and Swing ensemble is also available for festivals and senior centers.

 In 2020 when Covid-19 hit, we developed an online (Zoom or Microsoft Teams) program with remotely recorded music.
 Our 8-musicians then held realtime educational seminars and concerts, reaching schools and Probation Camps this way until mid-2021 when we resumed live performances.